nygilmanov/slfdr_project7_highway_driving/README.md

 Spline fitting is used to generate trajectory from Project Q&A of Aaron Brown.
 For making calculation easy, it is necessary to shift the car or the last point of previous path is at zero, and its angle is at zero degree.
 In the local car coordinate, the code calculates how to break up spline points so that the ego car can travel at a desired velocity (this has been taken from Q&A)
-After finishing spline fitting, it must be rotated back to map coordinate.(line 191 to line 296 in main.cpp)
+After finishing spline fitting, it must be rotated back to map coordinate.(line 191 to line 296 in main.cpp)[Highway Driving::mapback](./src/main.cpp#L191)

 # Visualization of Result